davidvlaminck/OTLMOW-Model/README.md

 - otlmow_transformer

 ## Installation and requirements
+OTLMOW-Model has no dependencies other than de standard Python libraries.
+Currently, you need at least Python version 3.8 to use this library.
-To install the OTL MOW project into your python project, use pip to install it:
+To install the OTL MOW project into your Python project, use pip to install it:
 ```
 pip install otlmow_model
 ```